The Vernal (Spring) Equinox in the Northern Hemisphere is the Autumnal (Fall) Equinox in the Southern Hemisphere. more

 Good Friday is not a federal holiday in countries such as the United States, although it is a state holiday in some states, including Hawaii.
 Some people have a day off work on Good Friday in the Netherlands, while others work.

 There are many theories as to why the day that remembers Jesus’ death on the cross is known as Good Friday.
-One school of thought is that Good Friday stems from the words “God’s Friday”, while others interpret “good” in the sense of “observed as holy”.
+One school of thought is that Good Friday stems from the words “God’s Friday”, while others understand “good” in the sense of “observed as holy”.
+According to yet another interpretation, despite the horrors Jesus endured on that day, the event ultimately represents an act of love and constitutes one of the central and most cherished themes of Christianity: that Jesus died to pay the price for humankind's sins.
 Many Orthodox Christians call the day Great Friday.
 The day is also known as Black Friday or Sorrowful Friday, as well as Long Friday.

 The Good Friday date is one of the oldest Christian holidays, with some sources saying that it has been observed since 100 CE.
 It was associated with fasting during the early years of its observance and was associated with the crucifixion around the fourth century CE.
 The Easter date depends on the ecclesiastical approximation of the March equinox.